-We are a specialty studio that specializes in two things, audio mixing and audio mastering services.
+We are a specialty studio that specializes in 2 things, audio mixing and audio mastering services.

-We are unlike any other audio mastering and audio mixing studio you will find online and we personally give your music the attention it needs in order for your music to sound the best as humanly possible.
+We are unlike any other audio mastering and audio mixing studio you will find online.
+We will personally give your music the attention it needs in order for your songs, EP or album to sound their best as humanly possible.
 We take our time with every project we mix and/or master!

 Here are what some of our past clients said about us, after hearing their completed songs: